 - Circuit Breaker Replacement

-Earning the title of electrician takes an average of four (4) years according to electriciancareersguide.com – a considerable length of time when comparing it against other trade professions.
-The following are steps that requirement for becoming a certified electrician:
+Electricians can work as freelancers or for electrical contractors, which are businesses that offer electrical services and take many of the responsibilities of the job, including finding work, supplying tools and materials, and maintaining client relationships.
+Earning the title of electrician takes an average of four (4) years according to electriciancareersguide.com—a considerable length of time when comparing it against other trade professions.
+The following are the steps required for becoming a certified electrician:

 Initial Requirements: High School Diploma or GED

-3) Licensing: Upon successfully completing the apprenticeship, the apprentice will be classified as a journeyman and will have the skills to operate as an electrician.
-However, before working on projects as a freelancer or employee, the journeyman will most likely be required to get licensed in the state or town in which they will be operating in.
+Upon successfully completing the apprenticeship, the apprentice will be classified as a journeyman and will have the skills to operate as an electrician.
+However, before working on projects as a freelancer or employee, the journeyman will most likely be required to get licensed in the state or town in which they will be operating.
 A comprehensive guide to each state’s electrician licensing requirements can be found at IAEI’s “U.S. Electrical Codes and Regulations by State.”

 Salary: $53,794 / yr (source: glassdoor)